IvanDuran02/amazona-clone/README.md

 # Version 1.20

 - Completed basic functionality of Shipping Address page ex.
 Adding shipping address to local storage, removing items from cart and removing address from local storage on sign-out, Button in the shipping adress page now redirects to payment page, and some other small features.

+# Version 1.21

+- Added a signup screen with an api endpoint to create a new user.